spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 4. Configure and run the Data Flow Server.

-One of the most important configuration details is providing credentials to the Cloud Foundry instance so that the server can itself spawn applications.
+One of the most important configuration details is providing credentials to the Cloud Foundry instance so that the server can spawn applications.
 You can use any Spring Boot-compatible configuration mechanism (passing program arguments, editing configuration files before building the application, using [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config), using environment variables, and others), although some may prove more practicable than others, depending on how you typically deploy applications to Cloud Foundry.

-Before installing there some general configuration details you should be aware of to update your manifest file as needed.
+Before installing, you should be aware of some general configuration details so that you can update your manifest file as needed.

 ### General Configuration